Isoetopsis

 Isoetopsis is a genus of Australian flowering plants in the daisy family.

 There is only one known species, Isoetopsis graminifolia, reported from every state in Australia though not from Northern Territory.
+This new species was known and published in 1851 by the Nicolai Stepanowitsch Turczaninow.
 Grass-cushion is a common name for this species.

 The species is listed as threatened in Tasmania.

+Phylogeny and Taxonomy

+Isoetopsis graminifolia is the only known species in the genus Isoetopsis, which is endemic to Australia.
+The species was first described in 1851 by the Russian botanist Nicolai Stepanowitsch Turczaninow, based on specimens collected by J. Drummond.
+For over a century, Isoetopsis was traditionally placed in the tribe Anthemideae of the Asteraceae family, primarily due to superficial morphological similarities.